Audrey Keaney, PhDc

 Specialties

-Sexuality and desire are deeply embodied, and deeply vulnerable.
-Shame, trauma, nervous system dysregulation, and disconnection from the body can all create blocks to pleasure and intimacy.
-I work somatically to help you reconnect with your body, understand what gets in the way of desire, and move toward a more embodied and satisfying relationship with your own sexuality — whether that's on your own or within a partnership.
+• Sexuality and desire are deeply embodied and deeply vulnerable.
+Shame, past hurt, nervous system dysregulation, and disconnection from the body can all create blocks to physical and emotional closeness.
+I work somatically with couples to get curious about what's getting in the way, navigate differences in desire without blame, and move toward intimacy that feels safe, honest, and alive.

 How I Work